MobileSamples/SharedElement_Android/README.md

 ## Implementation of Shared Element Transition in Android
 Let’s study step by step how these can be seamlessly implemented in your application.

-### Create a File and Start Working
+### In Your Activity’s xml File
 Start your work by going to the activity_main.xlm file.
 Now create a layout with an Image view.
-Below is the coding for the file (acitivity_main.xml)
+Below is the coding for the file here its activity_main.xml

-In your activity_main.xml File Create a Layout With ImageView
+In your activity_main.xml File Create a Layout With imageview like below

         <ImageView
             android:id="@+id/img_tajmahal"